The following is a silly shitpost based on a SigmaPosting of Sigma's face on Professor Oak:

 I think it means Chapter 3's secret boss is going to use the Papyrus mechanics.
 A mantle is a kind of cape or shroud, and Papyrus used those blue attacks where you had to hold still while they passed over you.
 So it sounds less like a raw power thing, and more that we need the Shadow Mantle to shroud ourselves from their otherwise unavoidable attacks.

 In addition, Seam says the Shadow Mantle look like "an old scrap of cloth."
+Suggesting the Shadow Mantle looks like a battered old cape.
 What does Papyrus wear again?

 I can't be the only one who's noticed the laughing at :50 in "NOW'S YOUR CHANCE TO BE A" sounds exactly like Sans' speech sound effect, can I?